wkumari/draft-wkumari-dnsop-trust-management/README.md

               DNSSEC Delegation Trust Maintenance", RFC 7344, September 2014.

-7.2.
+8.2.
 Informative References

    [I-D.ietf-sidr-iana-objects]
               Manderson, T., Vegoda, L., and S. Kent, "RPKI Objects issued by IANA", draft-ietf-sidr-iana-objects-03 (work in
               progress), May 2011.

-Kumari                  Expires December 28, 2015               [Page 5]

-Internet-Draft    draft-wkumari-dnsop-trust-management         June 2015

 Appendix A.  Changes / Author Notes.

    [RFC Editor: Please remove this section before publication ]

+   From -00.1 to -00 (published):

+      Integrated comments and feedback from DRC and Paul Hoffman.

+      Use _ as a prefix to make clear it is meta-type (drc)

-   From -00 to -01.
+   From -00.0 to -00.1

-   o  Nothing changed in the template!
+   o  Initial draft, written in an airport lounge.

+Kumari                  Expires December 31, 2015               [Page 6]

+Internet-Draft    draft-wkumari-dnsop-trust-management         June 2015

 Appendix B.  Worked example